SDC-Original-Mountain-Dew/OMD2202-sdc-atelier-overview-API/README.md

 npm install
 ```
 ## Setup
-created a .env by running `touch .env` then edit the file with `vim .env`.
+Create a .env by running `touch .env` then edit the file with `vim .env` in the terminal.
 Inside copy and paste this:
 ```
 PORT1=3004
 PORT2=3005